-Sometimes simple decisions around question like “which carrier should I use for this shipment?” are more difficult to make than they need to be.
+Sometimes simple decisions around questions like “which carrier should I use for this shipment?” are more difficult to make than they need to be.

 Every TMS system is different, and most do a sufficient job of collecting and organizing your shipping data.
 But virtually every client we talk to says their TMS system has big gaps when it comes to the rating capabilities they need.
 These gaps range from outdated maintenance of rate agreements, to the lack of any usable rating capability at all.
 And these gaps make it difficult (or impossible) to make sure your team is choosing the most cost effective carrier for every shipment.